Proxies for Web Scraping: Types, Privacy, and Detection

 Billing: what you actually pay for

-• Per port / per thread.
-You pay for the number of concurrent connections, not the volume.
-Common with mobile proxies.
+• Per port or per thread.
+You pay for concurrency rather than volume.
+Common on mobile.

 python